The Best Ad Blockers for Firefox 2026

 • Encrypts your data and blocks third-party trackers for increased security and privacy

-NordVPN Threat Protection is an integrated ad and malware blocker included with NordVPN, one of the best virtual private networks available.
-But its plans come with a lot more than just the ability to encrypt your internet connection.
+NordVPN Threat Protection is an integrated ad and malware blocker included with NordVPN, one of the best VPNs available.
+But its plans offer more than just the ability to encrypt your internet connection.
 You can use it to block ads, trackers, and malicious websites, and to scan downloaded files for malware.

-You can also opt to use Threat Protection Lite while connected to NordVPN, ensuring that your device is protected from pesky ads and malicious sites whenever you need.
+You can also use Threat Protection Lite while connected to NordVPN, so your device is protected from intrusive ads and malicious sites whenever you need it.

-Malware protection: We also like that Threat Protection can block malware, too.
-Threat Protection passed our malware detection and phishing detection tests, so we felt reassured that NordVPN could act as a well-rounded cybersecurity suite.
+Malware protection: I also appreciate that Threat Protection can block malware.
+Threat Protection passed my malware detection and phishing detection tests, giving me reassurance that NordVPN could act as a well-rounded cybersecurity suite.
 Like other Nord products, Threat Protection was easy to set up, and its interface was intuitive.

-Price: NordVPN Threat Protection can be pricey, considering you're paying for a VPN subscription and not just a premium ad blocker.
+Price: NordVPN Threat Protection can be pricey, given you're paying for a VPN subscription rather than just a premium ad blocker.
 Surfshark has its own ad and malware blocker, known as CleanWeb, which is more affordable.

 Lite is limited: If you opt to use Threat Protection Lite, the capabilities are pretty limited.
-Threat Protection Lite can't block trackers or scan for malware, which could put your device in danger of malware if you're not using an antivirus program.
+Threat Protection Lite can't block trackers or scan for malware, which could leave your device vulnerable to malware if you're not using an antivirus program.
 It can also be inconsistent about blocking YouTube ads.

 NordVPN Threat Protection: pros and cons